mikeoverbay/Swizzler/README.md

 In order to shut off a color channel.
 Double click on the color name Red, Green, Blue or alpha.

+### Version 13
+Updated Help Info.
+It is now a logic diagram.
+Updated shortcut location moved to the Coffee_ Folder.
+Updated Texture Help Screen for writing files.

 ### Version 12
 Created diagram of how Swizzler routing works.